 - understand the advantages and limitations of various trial designs

 - gain a solid understanding of different scientific research methods that underpin the design of high quality clinical studies

 - be able to lead and/or contribute to designing, efficiently conducting and appropriately interpreting the results of single and multi-centre clinical trials

 - be able to identify and understand the appropriate literature with respect to clinical questions and clinical trials design

-- have a solid understanding of the clinical trial process including the design, scheduling of intervention, the statistical and ethical considerations, selection of participants and delivery of the intervention.
+- have a solid understanding of the clinical trial process including the design, the statistical and ethical considerations, and the selection of participants.

 The graduate certificate requires students to undertake 24 credit points of study comprising four core units of study.